-- Q. I am seeing the following return when I try to save the configuration with my API keys: ‘Fail: Unable to validate TruSTAR credentials’.
+- Q. When I try to save the configuration with my API keys, I see this message ‘Fail: Unable to validate TruSTAR credentials’.

 - Q. My issue isn’t listed here.
 How do I collect data to work with TruSTAR support?